bammietop03/Learning/Learning-Pyhton/README.md

         print("Bammie is here")

 ## SET IN PYTHON
 Set are collection which is unorderd, unindexed.
-No duplicate values
+No duplicate values , we can add and remove values

     untensils = {"fork","spoon","knife"}
     dishes = {"bowl", "plate","cup","knife"}

+    print(dir(dishes)) #prints all extension
+    print(help(dishes)) #print more details

     untensils.add("napkin")
     untensils.remove("spoon")